xoxzo/blog.xoxzo.com/content/Business/jetro-mena-istanbul-dec-2019-part-1-en.md

 ### MINT

 One of the incubators that we listened to was [MINT](https://mint.eg-bank.com/Home/Incubator/Incubator).
-MINT is an incubator supported by EG Bank, one of the largest bank in Egypt.
+MINT is an incubator supported by EG Bank, one of the largest banks in Egypt.
-MINT incubation program is carried out by it's non-financial arm, and does not invest in the startup itself, but instead provides other infrastructure like offices and networking for possible startups that applied and chosen to join their 3-month programme.
+MINT incubation program is carried out by its non-financial arm, and does not invest in the startup itself, but instead provides other infrastructure like offices and networking for possible startups that applied and chosen to join their 3-month program.
 Startups that apply need to already have an MVP, and the founders need to be between 16 to 35 of age.
 At the end of the program, they will have a demo day and present their product.

-One of their success stories is a startup which they incubated called [Odiggo](https://www.odiggo.com.eg/en) MINT does not get direcly get any monetary incentive because they don't invest in their own incubated startups, but MINT ties up with them by doing researching on the customers and passes the data to their parent bank to develop new financial products which they can then offer back to the customers of the startups, while also
+One of their success stories is a startup which they incubated called [Odiggo](https://www.odiggo.com.eg/en) MINT does not get directly get any monetary incentive because they don't invest in their own incubated startups, but MINT ties up with them by doing researching on the customers and passes the data to their parent bank to develop new financial products which they can then offer back to the customers of the startups, while also